cameronotoole44/lilvikbot/README.md

 ![hero](demo/lilvikbot.png)

 A lightweight chatbot that learns from live chat using Markov chains.
-It mimics the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities.
-It also posts occasional thoughts to [Bluesky](https://bsky.app/profile/lilvikbot.bsky.social), based on what it’s seen.
+It learns the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities.
+It also posts occasional thoughts to [Bluesky](https://bsky.app/profile/lilvikbot.bsky.social), based on what it’s learned.

 ## features

-- connects to Twitch chat via IRC (using `twitchio`)
+- connects to Twitch chat via (using `twitchio`)
 - passively listens and logs chat messages
 - builds a local Markov model to mimic the flow of real-time Twitch conversations
 - occasionally sends messages into chat based on what it’s learned
 - follows Twitch raids and joins new chats automatically (**in testing**)
-- logs visited/raided channels to a file
+- logs visited/raided channels to a file (**in testing**)
 - posts once or twice daily to Bluesky using model-generated thoughts
 - includes TOS-safe filtering and cooldown logic to avoid spam or sketchy output
 - optional manual approval step for Bluesky posts